-The FSC is a non-profit member organisation with a vision to develop and grow the financial confidence and wellbeing of New Zealanders.
+As the voice of the sector, the Financial Services Council is a non-profit member organisation with a vision to grow the financial confidence and wellbeing of New Zealanders.

 The Financial Services Council conducted research in 2020 that showed there's a connection between money and our wellbeing.
 Our most recent 2021 research into wellbeing shows Kiwis are still underprepared for personal financial shocks.
 This is partly because we lack a good understanding of the language of money.